Xtraim/fusioninventory-agent-windows-installer/NSIS/FusionInventory-Agent/Doc/fusioninventory-agent_windows_installer_en.md

     [^Manual]: In *manual* mode the agent is not managed by the system, it is the user who decides when and how it will be run.
 The *manual* mode is also know as *non-managed* mode or *autonomous* mode.

+    [^Portable]: In *portable* mode, as in *manual* mode, the agent is not managed by the system, it is the user who decides when and how it will be run.
+        In this mode, the software is even not registered as installed software and the only way to uninstall is to delete the installation folder.

     [^Current]: `Current` mode changes its behaviour in the case of an installation *from-scratch* (see [`/installtype`](#installtype)).
 In